jut-io/grunt-contrib-jshint/README.md

 ### Usage examples

 #### Wildcards
-In this example, running `grunt jshint:all` (or `grunt jshint` because `jshint` is a [multi task](http://gruntjs.com/configuring-tasks#task-configuration-and-targets)) will lint the project's Gruntfile as well as all JavaScript files in the `lib` and `test` directories and their subdirectores, using the default JSHint options.
+In this example, running `grunt jshint-jsx:all` (or `grunt jshint-jsx` because `jshint` is a [multi task](http://gruntjs.com/configuring-tasks#task-configuration-and-targets)) will lint the project's Gruntfile as well as all JavaScript files in the `lib` and `test` directories and their subdirectores, using the default JSHint options.

 ```js
 // Project configuration.